 IS IT POSSIBLE FOR THE BEST TEAM MONEY CAN BUY,COME BACK TO THEIR NEW YANKEE STADIUM JUST TO PACK THEIR BAGS AND MILLIONS AND GO ON VACATION?
 PHILLIES IN 5

 Grand Central Terminal Turns 100 With PhotosConsider that when the terminal first opened automobiles were something of a novelty.
 And America was a much simpler place.
-In fact when Grand Central Terminal was first...
+In fact when Grand Central Terminal was first opened the American Dream was still very much alive and well.
+The terminal was first...